+Detail of Block A51 “Speed and Distance Monitoring”

 Example of Balise Group in level 1

 We shall show an example of database configuration for a Balise Group in level 1.

 In first, we shall deploy the database following the singular points that are involved within the BG.
 We shall see that is not fully meeting the requirement of an EB deceleration variable with the speed.